nzrsky/SwifterDate/README.md

 <a name="11"/>

 ### 11. Time Periods
-SwiftDate integrates the great Matthew York's [DateTools](https://github.com/MatthewYork/DateTools) module in order to support Time Periods.
+SwifterDate integrates the great Matthew York's [DateTools](https://github.com/MatthewYork/DateTools) module in order to support Time Periods.

 See [Time Periods](/Documentation/12.Timer_Periods.md) section of the documentation.